Chariot resumes shuttle service in SF today

 On Friday, the CHP re-inspected Chariot and the company “passed all inspections,” Chariot CEO Ali Vahabzadeh wrote in an email to customers today.
 He added that Chariot is “in compliance with all regulations” and does not “expect any future interruptions.”

-Three CHP inspections before Friday found that there were Chariot drivers who did not have valid Class B California driver licenses.
-In order to drive passenger busses, Chariot operators need to have Class B licenses.
+Three CHP inspections before Friday found there were Chariot drivers who did not have valid Class B California driver licenses.
+In order to drive passenger buses, Chariot operators need to have Class B licenses.

 “This resulted in an unsatisfactory rating for each inspection,” CHP Public Information Officer John D. Fransen told TechCrunch last week.
 “The carrier was advised that continued unsatisfactory ratings would result in denial, suspension, or revocation of the carriers California Public Utilities Commission (CPUC) operating authority.”